wp-plugins/postman-smtp/readme.txt

 * Truncate logs to max amount - add option for unlimited logs?
 * Remove warning from main screen for sender override if it's already on
 * Help screens
+* Highlight Logging option to users - http://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853
 * (TBD): Check for well-known domains and warn when configuring the wrong SMTP server
+* "Warning: Your email address belongs to %1$s, but you are not using the %1$s SMTP server.
+Mail delivery will not be reliable."
 * (TBD): Check for Gmail during wizard and remember for gmail api option.
 * (TBD): Present choices to user when select the auth type and socket in wizard more elegantly (radio buttons?)
+* "Socket: " and "Authentication:"
 * (TBD): Wizard check server ID when configuring Gmail/Yahoo/Hotmail (MITM)
+* "Warning: Expected to reach %1$s but %2$s answered instead, something may be wrong."
 * (TBD): Delivery mode - production, logging, test
 * (TBD): Warn when using AUTH with NO encryption
+* "Warning: This configuration option will send your authorization credentials in the clear."
 * (TBD): Check for GoDaddy SMTP server during Wizard and use that SMTP server
-* (TBD): Highlight Logging option to users - http://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853
 * (TBD): Add MX and SPF to diagnostic data

 = 1.5.13 - 2015-04-18 =